 Why Caithness is a great holiday destination for children

 The far North of Scotland is a lovely holiday destination.
-There’s amazing scenery, superb wildlife and fantastic activities to undertake in Caithness (and Sutherland), but there’s also some magnificent places to go and superb things to do for children – here are a few ideas!
+There is amazing scenery to see, superb wildlife to spot and fantastic activities to undertake in Caithness.

 Go to the Castle of Mey and see the Animal Centre

 When The Queen Mother bought the Castle of Mey as a holiday home in 1952, it was in a derelict state.
 However, since then it has been beautifully renovated and now has a Visitors Centre, Cafe, and Gardens which visitors can explore.
 The highlight of the visit for children will be the educational animal centre.
 Here you can meet Alice the donkey, pigs, sheep, chickens, ducks, geese, rabbits and more.
 Visitors can touch chicks, bottle-feed lambs or scratch the back of a piglet!